sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 Within the method, a call is made to `ketoKetoClient.checkPermission(...)`, which, in turn, communicates with Ory Keto via REST API.

 In essence, this method is asking Ory Keto: "Given this user and this specific entity in the provided namespace, do they have the specified permission?"
-T he response is a Boolean, indicating either permission granted or denied.
+The response is a Boolean, indicating either permission granted or denied.

 An important detail to note is our choice of using the username directly from the authentication, instead of the typically recommended user ID.
 This decision was made purely for illustrative clarity.